Sunday, 7 July 2013

 The bridge was a sorry sight – its steps rusty, choked with brambles and falling apart.
 Signs warned that it was forbidden to use it, not that anyone could, as it was barricaded at both ends by thick steel sheets.
 We did try but it was beyond us.

 The depressing alternative was at least ten extra kilometres – back to the D32E, along to the road bridge and up the other side.
-We could see people picnicking in the park a few metres away over the river, and we even considered swimming, but the bank was a cliff covered with impenetrable undergrowth.
+We could see people picnicking in the park a few metres away over the river, and we even considered swimming, but the bank was a cliff covered with impenetrable blackberries.
 Then there was the matter of how to keep our packs dry.

 We turned back past the farmhouse with dragging footsteps.
 We were tired, hot, disappointed, short of water and facing a two-hour road bash in the hottest part of the day.